-CLBs contain smaller components, including flip-flops, look-up tables, and multiplexers.
+CLBs contain smaller components, including flip-flops, look-up tables (LUTs), and multiplexers.

-- Flip-flop—A circuit capable of two stable states that represents a single bit.
+Flip-Flop—A circuit capable of two stable states that represents a single bit.
 A flip-flop is the smallest storage resource on the FPGA.
-Each flip-flop in a CLB is a binary shift register used to save logic states between clock cycles on an FPGA circuit.
+Each flip-flop in a CLB is a binary register used to save logic states between clock cycles on an FPGA circuit.

 When you compile code to run on an FPGA target, LabVIEW implements much of the code using flip-flops, LUTs, and multiplexers.